What Is A Margin Account: Everything You Need To Know To Get Started

 When opened in the context of Forex, a margin account is created to trade the assets offered by a broker that can include currencies, stock CFD, commodity CFD, and cryptocurrencies in a greater amount than you could afford trading with your own funds.

 Not to be confused with fees and costs, the margin is simply the portion of the customer’s account balance that is set aside for the purpose of executing an order.
 Depending on the brokerage firm, the amount of margin required varies.
-A trader may also meet a margin call if the market goes in the opposite direction to their prediction.

 Margin interest is the annual interest rate you are responsible for on a margin loan.
 Interest rates vary from one brokerage to another.
 If you only use a margin account for short-term transactions, this isn’t a major concern.
 However, if you use it on a regular basis, interest expenses can quickly mount up.
-Investing on margin means that your interest charges will chip away at your returns each month, and investments purchased on margin must remain in the black to avoid a margin call.

 So, how does a margin account work?
 Well, the total return earned by an investor who acquires assets with margin funds is greater than the total return earned by an investor who purchases securities with their own money.
 This is one of the benefits of utilizing margin funds.